 Scientists employ a broad range of physical experiments and represent models through deeply specialized mathematics.
 The sense of wonder towards what complex phenomena may reveal in such an environment fascinates many artists who are inevitably drawn to the laboratory.

 Mónica Bello, Curator and Head of Arts at CERN

 Ana Prendes, Communications and Content Producer

-Frédérick Bordry, former Director for Accelerators and Technology CERN
+Frédérick Bordry, former CERN Director for Accelerators and Technology and Chair of the Board

 Elvira Dyangani Ose, Director of MACBA, Barcelona

 Ulrike Erbslöh, Managing Director of Fondation Beyeler, Riehen/Basel

 Vicente Todolí, Artistic Director of Pirelli HangarBicocca, Milan